renovatebot/renovate/docs/usage/configuration-options.md

 Configuring this to `true` means that Renovate will detect and apply the default reviewers rules to PRs (Bitbucket only).

+## branchConcurrentLimit

+This setting - if enabled - limits Renovate to a maximum of x concurrent branches.

+Note that this limit is enforced on a per-repository basis.

 ## branchName

 Warning: it's strongly recommended not to configure this field directly.
 Use at your own risk.
 If you truly need to configure this then it probably means either: